I’m sure you’ve heard the expression:

-Well, as business goes, when you name a business, I say “give a business a bad name and kill it!”
+Well, as business goes, when you name a business, I say:

 It seems to me that many of you must be thinking about starting new businesses or rebranding.
 Why?
 Because a number of you have been asking me for ideas to name a business.

 Now, I don’t know if I have much expertise in this area, because there simply is no formula for you to follow in deciding how to name a business.
-But I do know a good name will help with marketing your services and help you differentiate yourself in a crowded market.
+(Although some people tend to use a business name generator).

-And I certainly have some commonsense observations which I will gladly share with you to help you name your next business.
+But I certainly have some commonsense observations which I am gladly sharing with you, to help you name your next business.

 1. What you name your business matters

-Some of you treat naming a businesses like how I notice new home builders approach securing their houses.
+Some of you treat naming a businesses like how I notice new home builders approach building their houses.

 Similarly, some business owners pay lots of attention to product and branding and store layout and CRM systems, etc. And then give the business a crappy name.